objcio/articles/2014-09-10-swift-functions.md

 returnedFunction(5) // The lucky number is 5
 ```

-To make this more readable, you can of course use typealiasing for your return function:
+To make this more readable, you can of course use type-aliasing for your return function:

 ```swift
 typealias returnedFunctionType = (Int) -> String